How to Run the Numbers on a Home Loan Refinance: A Worked Example

-Where They Stood After Two Years
+Where You Stand After Two Years

 - Original principal: ₹55,00,000